GooseOb/gooseob.github.io/content/en/sites/passports.md

 from the sheet of the form results to the passport sheet (one sheet per passport) like I did in Photoshop but faster.
-Then I wanted to even more decrease time of issuing passports, so I began using macros and found out that it’s creating scripts based on my actions.
+Then I wanted to even more decrease time of issuing passports, so I began using macros and found out that itʼs creating scripts based on my actions.
 It interested me and I started to learn about google apps scripts and then about JavaScript.
 I created the script doing all my job for me, it was even making requests to API of social network VK to get the id of the user.
 Later it also started to send messages with a link